Girl Gone Gourmet

 1. Preheat oven to 350°F. Spread the almonds into a single layer on a baking sheet.
 Toasted them in the oven for 5 to 10 minutes, stirring them halfway through.
 Keep an eye on them and once they are fragrant and hot remove them from the oven.
 Place the almonds in a food processor and pulse them a few times until they break down.

-2. Combine the almonds, granulated sugar, brown sugar, cinnamon, baking powder, and flour.
-In a medium bowl, beat the eggs with the vanilla extract and lemon zest until combined.
+2. In a medium bowl, combine the almonds, granulated sugar, brown sugar, cinnamon, baking powder, and flour.
+In a large bowl, whisk the eggs with the vanilla extract and lemon zest until combined.

 3. Add the dry ingredients to the wet ones and mix until the dough comes together.
-The dough will be very sticky and I find it’s easiest to use one hand to mix it together by squeezing it and stirring with my hand until it comes together.
+The dough will be very sticky, and I find it’s easiest to use one hand to mix it together by squeezing it and stirring with my hand until it comes together.
 Use your other hand to hold the bowl in place.
-Gather the dough into a ball and divide it in half.
+Gather the dough into a ball and divide it in half (see note).

 4. Form each part into a log.
 I like mine to be about 12 to 14” long and 2 to 3” wide.
-The will spread when they bake so place the logs on a baking sheet spaced a few inches apart.
+They will spread when they bake so place the logs on a baking sheet spaced a few inches apart.
 Bake them for 30 to 40 minutes at 350°F. They are ready when they turn golden on top and are firm.
-If they spread into each other, just use a serrated knife to cut them apart.
+If they spread into each other, just use a serrated knife to cut them apart (see note).

 5. Remove them from the oven and cool them for 10 minutes or so.
-Slice the logs using a serrated knife into 1” slices and place the pieces back on the baking sheet.
+Slice the logs with a serrated knife into 1” slices and place the pieces back on the baking sheet.

 6. Turn the oven off and place the cookies back in the oven.
-Leave them in the oven for 30 minutes so they dry out.
-Cool them and keep them in an airtight container.
+Leave them in the oven for 30 minutes, so they dry out.
+Let them cool and then store them in an airtight container.

 Notes